Naaree interviewed Neha Kanodia, Founder of the GoGaga Dating App, to learn about her startup journey and the lessons she has learned from it.

 - Quality: While searching for a partner for dating or a relationship, other than just photos, credentials and conversation quality is equally important.
 GoGaga places a higher focus on the user profile vs. just pictures.

-- Authenticity: While using online dating, users globally look for trustworthiness and authenticity of profiles.
-With our unique two-layer connection mechanism, where involvement of common friend ensures credible profile information and authenticity.
+- Authenticity: While using online dating, users globally look for the trustworthiness and authenticity of profiles.
+With our unique two-layer connection mechanism, where involvement of a common friend ensures credible profile information and authenticity.

-- No fake profile and bots: Since GoGaga shows users only friends of their friends, no fake profiles and bots are shown, which is a very common problem in other dating apps.
+- No fake profiles and bots: Since GoGaga shows users only friends of their friends, no fake profiles and bots are shown, which is a very common problem in other dating apps.

-- Social-strata: GoGaga shows users profile in their extended social circle and hence very high probability of the profile being in their social strata.
+- Social-strata: GoGaga shows users profiles in their extended social circle and hence a very high probability of the profile is in their social strata.
 It is common for people to look for a match in their social circle.
 Owing to this fact, GoGaga is already a celebrity dating app or an elite dating app.

 What inspired you to become an entrepreneur?
 Where do your goals and inspiration come from?

 I was a happy and successful corporate employee for more than a decade.
 My co-founder, Meet, and I are siblings and both hail from Indore.